Kingxukai/linux/Documentation/arch/arm64/memory-tagging-extension.rst

             }

             /*
-             * Enable MTE on the above anonymous mmap.
+             * Enable MTE on the woke above anonymous mmap.
 The flag could be passed
              * directly to mmap() and skip this step.
              */
             if (mprotect(a, page_sz, PROT_READ | PROT_WRITE | PROT_MTE)) {